Plan S: Policy changes by journals and publishers

 On 28 November 2018 the journal Epidemiology and Infection published by Cambridge University Press announced that it would convert to the open access model of publication from 1 January 2019, citing changed funder policies and Plan S.

 On 8 April 2020, Springer Nature announced that many of its journals, including Nature, would become compatible with Plan S by publishing open access articles from 2021 and committing to an eventual transition to full open access.

 On 15 January 2021, the AAAS, which publishes Science, announced a trial OA policy that accommodates Plan S's green open access rules.
 This policy allows the distribution of an article's accepted version under a free license, without embargo and without charge.
 However, this is only permitted to authors who are under mandates by their Coalition S funders.

 In February 2021, more than 50 publishers, including Elsevier, Wiley and Springer Nature, announced their opposition to the rights retention strategy of Coalition S. More specifically, Springer Nature announced their intention to override that strategy by making authors sign a license to that effect.

+Policy changes by member organizations

+In 2024, the Gates Foundation announced a "preprint-centric" open access policy, and their intention to stop paying article-processing charges.
+This policy is not "entirely in line with cOAlition S", because it does not mandate that an accepted manuscript be openly accessible.